-Sandy swimming beach located on Lake Michigan.
-The city beach is nestled between The Bil-Mar, a beachfront restaurant, and Grand Haven State Park beach on Harbor Drive.
+The Grand Haven City Beach is nestled between The Noto’s At The Bilmar, a beachfront restaurant, and Grand Haven State Park beach on Harbor Drive.
 Limited free parking is available.
 Restrooms available.
 No fees or passes required.
+This sandy large beach front is perfect for families and dog lovers ( see below for details)

 Dogs are allowed on-leash before 11am and after 5pm Memorial Day through Labor Day.
 Before Memorial day and after Labor Day, dogs are permitted on-leash at all times.
 Off-leash dogs are not permitted.
 More info…